 How do we track the achievement of our pupil premium pupils?

 Our pupil premium team in the school is the headteacher, who is also the pupil premium lead, together with our home school link worker, inclusion support assistant and finance assistant.
-This team meets approximately every 6 weeks to track the attendance, punctuality, academic progress and well-being of each pupil premium child.
+The team meets regularly to track the attendance, punctuality, academic progress and well-being of each pupil premium child.
 Provision for the children and their families is planned and evaluated to ensure pupil premium children are accessing as much support and intervention as possible to thrive in school.
 Pupil premium spend is also a standing item on governor committee agendas every term, to oversee the work of the pupil premium team in school and its impact on pupils.

 How can parents help?